shoeffner/mthesis/src/appendix.md

 ## Determining the focal length

 To find the effective focal length of a camera the angle of view needs to be measured, and the sensor size has to be known.
-For Gaze's examples the sensor width is assumed to be \SI{0.0055}{\meter}.
+For \Gaze{}'s examples the sensor width is assumed to be \SI{0.0055}{\meter}.
 After measuring the angle of view, it can be used to solve [@Wikipedia:aov]
 \begin{align}
 \alpha &= 2 \arctan \frac{d}{2f} \\